DAY 1 – Arrive Perth (D)

 DAY 12 – Cape Leeuwin, Margaret River (B,L,D)

-We take a drive this morning to Cape Leeuwin where the Southern and Indian Oceans meet, stopping for a cuppa at Boranup Karri Forest.
-In the blue wren bush setting, visit the gallery showcasing a wonderful collection of paintings, furniture and blown glass that captivates the imagination.
-Heading north we continue on into the heart of Western Australia’s wine growing area with a stop for lunch and a wine tasting at one of Margaret River’s famous wineries.
+We take a drive this morning to Cape Leeuwin, on the South Western tip of Australia, marking the meeting point of the Indian and Southern Oceans.
+Heading north, we continue on into the heart of Western Australia’s wine growing area, with a stop for lunch and a wine tasting at one of Margaret River’s famous wineries.
 1 Night Stay: Stay Margaret River, Margaret River

 DAY 13 – Cape Naturalist & Canal Rocks, Busselton, Perth (B,L,D)